dedvds/Image-Classification-App/README.md

 Contents

-Context
+- Context
--Part 1: Train your model
+- Part 1: Train your model
--Part 2: Create an index
+- Part 2: Create an index
--Part 3: Connect to a frontend
+- Part 3: Connect to a frontend